-With interest rates being lower than they have been in a while, you might think now is a great time to refinance your auto loan.
+With car loan rates being lower than they have been in a while, you might think now is a great time to refinance your auto loan.
 Many people know how to refinance their mortgage, but auto loan refinancing is a service that surprisingly few people take advantage of.
 Many of the reasons people do not refinance an auto loan is because they think it is too much hassle, or that the term of the loan is too short to make a difference.
 Both of these assumptions are false, and refinancing an auto loan can be as simple as calling your lender.

 What Does It Mean to Refinance an Auto Loan?

 Refinancing is the act of either amending or completely changing a loan agreement with a lender.
 Often times, the remaining outstanding principal balance will remain the same, but your interest rate and terms and conditions could be changed.
-Generally, you will not want to refinance unless it is in your favor to do so.
+Generally, you will not want to refinance auto loan payments unless it is in your favor to do so.

 Why Should I Refinance?